 The majority of our software and related services are sold through direct sales forces.
 Our direct sales forces are complemented by a team of account development representatives responsible for sales lead generation and qualification.
-These sales and marketing professionals are located in Charleston, South Carolina, Cambridge, Massachusetts, near Indianapolis, Indiana and in San Diego, California.
-We also employ remote sales staff in metropolitan areas throughout the United States, the United Kingdom, Canada and Australia.
-As of December 31, 2010, we had 238 direct sales employees.
-We plan to continue expanding our direct sales force in the Americas, Europe, Australia and Asia as market demand continues to recover from the current economic environment.
+These sales and marketing professionals are located in Charleston, South Carolina; Cambridge, Massachusetts; near Indianapolis, Indiana; and in San Diego, California.
+We also employ remote sales staff in metropolitan areas throughout the United States, the United Kingdom, Netherlands, Canada, Australia and New Zealand.
+As of December 31, 2011, we had 233 direct sales employees.
+We plan to continue expanding our direct sales force in the Americas, Europe, Australia and Asia as our operations grow internationally and market demand continues to recover from the current economic environment.

-Each of our three operating units contains sales teams that are focused on the needs of our different customer segments.
+Each of our three operating units contains sales teams focused on the needs of its different customer segments.
 The GMBU sales teams focus on emerging and mid-sized accounts in North America.
 Our ECBU sales teams focus exclusively on large, enterprise-wide accounts.
 The IBU sales teams focus on all accounts outside of North America.
 Within each operating unit, the sales force is divided into two main areas of responsibility: